Murder of Joanna Yeates: Murder charge and plea

 After questioning during 96 hours of detention, Tabak was charged on 22 January 2011 with the murder of Joanna Yeates.
 He made a brief appearance at Bristol's magistrates' court on 24 January and was remanded in custody.
 Tabak, legally represented by Paul Cook, declined to request bail during a hearing the following day.
 Tabak was moved from Bristol Prison because of fears for his safety, and was placed under suicide watch at Long Lartin Prison near Evesham.
 Tabak's family and friends in the Netherlands started to raise funds for his court defence.

-Tabak initially maintained he was not responsible for Joanna Yeates's death, claiming that DNA evidence linking him to the crime had been fabricated by corrupt officials.
+Tabak initially maintained he was not responsible for Yeates's death, claiming that DNA evidence linking him to the crime had been fabricated by corrupt officials.
 However, on 8 February, he told Peter Brotherton, a prison chaplain, that he had killed her and intended to plead guilty.

-On 5 May 2011, Vincent Tabak pleaded guilty to the manslaughter of Yeates, but denied murdering her.
+On 5 May 2011, Tabak pleaded guilty to the manslaughter of Yeates, but denied murdering her.
 His plea of guilty to manslaughter was rejected by the Crown Prosecution Service.
 On 20 September, Tabak appeared in person at a pre-trial hearing at Bristol Crown Court.
 Appearances at previous hearings had been made via videolink from prison.

 Vincent Tabak

 Vincent Tabak (born 10 February 1978) is a Dutch engineer who had lived and worked in the United Kingdom since 2007.
 The youngest of five siblings, he was raised in Uden, 21 miles (34 km) north of Eindhoven.
 Tabak's childhood next-door neighbour, John Massoeurs, described him after the trial as an intelligent "introverted" loner.
 Tabak studied at Eindhoven University of Technology beginning in 1996, graduating with an MSc in architecture, building and planning in 2003, then began a PhD in which his thesis was a study of how people use space in office buildings and public areas.
-The paper was published in 2008.
+His PhD thesis was published in 2008.

 Leaving university in 2007, he moved to the United Kingdom after taking a job at the headquarters of Buro Happold, an engineering consultancy firm in Bath, and settled in a flat in the town.
 He worked as a "people flow analyst", a role which required him to examine how people move around public spaces such as schools, airports and sports stadia.
 While living in Bath he established a relationship with a woman he first met through The Guardian's online dating website Soulmates.
 She was later described by the newspaper as his first serious girlfriend; he paid tribute to her in the acknowledgements of his thesis: "I am very happy she entered my life."
 The couple moved to a flat in Canynge Road, Bristol, in June 2009.
 Although Joanna Yeates and her partner moved into the neighbouring flat in Canynge Road in late 2010, she and Tabak did not meet prior to 17 December.